HnH/di/README.md

 // [Named Bindings]
 // `App.data` will be a MySQL implementation of the Database interface
 // `App.cache` will be a Redis implementation of the Database interface
+// `App.inner.cache` will be a Redis implementation of the Database interface

 // `App.x` will be ignored since it has no `di` tag
 ```